-Employees with disabilities will make the determination about how they want to be evacuated and will select two "buddies" to provide assistance to them during an emergency.
-Employees with disabilities and their "buddies" should form a plan to meet in a specific area of the workplace for all emergencies to eliminate lost time spent looking for each other before actually evacuating the area.
+Employees with disabilities will make the determination about how they want to be evacuated and will select two attendants to provide assistance to them during an emergency.
+Employees with disabilities and their attendants should form a plan to meet in a specific area of the workplace for all emergencies to eliminate lost time spent looking for each other before actually evacuating the area.

-A copy of the agency's weather and emergency evacuation plans can be found at https://inside.education.state.mn.us/Intranet/Policies/HR/INTRA DEV000453
+A copy of the agency's weather and emergency evacuation plans can be found on the intranet.
+The Emergency Procedures Policy is under revision at this time.